twse/random-stuff/Readable Fonts/Greek.md

 ## Fonts and keyboards
-ABCGRL (1998), by Tasos Lambrakis, is a TSR driver for DOS.
+ABCGRL (1998), by Tasos Lambrakis, is a TSR driver for DOS and is available [here](http://www.hyper.gr/greek-fonts.html).
 This program has three encodings: IBM 737 (Alt-1), IBM 851 (Alt-2) or Elot 928/ISO Greek (Alt-3).
 The built-in font using IBM 737 encoding replaces middle dot with sterling.
+Press Alt-Enter to switch between English and Greek input.

 GRKEYB (1995), by Pouliadis & Associates, is a TSR driver for DOS.